 Research Identifiable Files (RIF)

-RIF data contain beneficiary level protected health information (PHI).
-Requests for RIF data require a Data Use Agreement (DUA) and are reviewed by CMS’s Privacy Board to ensure that the beneficiary’s privacy is protected and the need for identifiable data is justified.
-Further, CMS provides the criteria for the release of CMS identifiable data, which provides researchers with a list of how the data can be used and what the CMS Privacy Board expects as part of the data request.
+Research Identifiable Files contain beneficiary level protected health information (PHI).
+Requests for RIF data require a Data Use Agreement (DUA) and a CMS Privacy Board review.
+The CMS Privacy Board members review the request to ensure that the data are adequately protected, the need is justified, and the request meets CMS criteria for release, which outlines how the data can be used.

 Limited Data Sets (LDS)